QuantEcon/lecture-python-intro/lectures/long_run_growth.md

 This lecture looks at different growth trajectories across countries over the long term.

-While some countries have experienced long term rapid growth across that has last a hundred years, others have not.
+While some countries have experienced long term rapid growth across that has lasted a hundred years, others have not.

-First let us import the packages needed to explore what the data says about long run growth.
+First let's import the packages needed to explore what the data says about long run growth.

 ```{code-cell} ipython3
 import pandas as pd